Liuziyu77/Liuziyu77.github.io/_pages/about.md

 Ziyu Liu, Tao Chu, Yuhang Zang, Xilin Wei, Xiaoyi Dong, Pan Zhang, Zijian Liang, Yuanjun Xiong, Yu Qiao, Dahua Lin, Jiaqi Wang

-<span> We introduce MMDU, a comprehensive benchmark, and MMDU-45k, a large-scale instruction tuning dataset, designed to evaluate and improve LVLMs' abilities in multi-turn and multi-image conversations.Our benchmark showcases a conversational setting with a maximum of 20 images and 17 turns, thereby surpassing the scope of preceding works and authentically replicating real-world chat assistant interactions.With a maximum of 18k text+image tokens, MMDU evaluates the capacity of LVLMs to process and comprehend extended contextual information with a long context history.</span>
+<span> We introduce MMDU, a comprehensive benchmark, and MMDU-45k, a large-scale instruction tuning dataset, designed to evaluate and improve LVLMs' abilities in multi-turn and multi-image conversations.Our benchmark showcases a conversational setting with a maximum of 20 images and 17 turns.
+With a maximum of 18k text+image tokens, MMDU evaluates the capacity of LVLMs to process and comprehend extended contextual information with a long context history.</span>

 [**Github** ![](https://img.shields.io/github/stars/Liuziyu77/MMDU)](https://github.com/Liuziyu77/MMDU)
 </div>